splunk/public-o11y-docs/splunkplatform/practice-reliability/incident-response.rst

  .. image:: /_images/get-started/core-2-o11y-dbqueryperf.png
    :width: 100%
-   :alt: This screenshot shows a sample Alerts homepage in Observability Cloud.
+   :alt: This screenshot shows a sample Alerts homepage in Splunk Observability Cloud.

 You can check the performance of your database queries in Splunk APM.
-Log in to Observability Cloud, select :strong:`APM` in the left navigation menu, then select :strong:`DB Query Performance` on the right panel.
+Log in to Splunk Observability Cloud, select :strong:`APM` in the left navigation menu, then select :strong:`DB Query Performance` on the right panel.

 Splunk Infrastructure Monitoring
 ===================================================================================